clojupyter/clojupyter/doc/library.md

 # Using Clojupyter as a library

-Clojupyter can be used as a standard Clojure library, when you include it your application gains the ability to be used as a Jupyter kernel.
-Another way to think about it is that you can customize Clojupyter to include libraries and custom code which will then be available from the beginning of the Jupyter session rendering thereby avoiding the need to load the libraries in the notebook.

-Including Clojupyter in your project also provides Clojupyter's command line interface which is you'll use to manage the project's kernels.
-The following illustrates how this works.
-Your preferred workflow may look differently, hopefully the features provided will fit into that as well.

-Let's look at the simplest possible Clojure project, initially with only 2 files:
+Your Clojure project can be turned to a Jupyter kernel by adding Clojupyter to your project dependencies.

+Here's an example of how to do it.
+Let's have a simple Clojure project with Clojupyter included in its dependencies:

 ```
 bash> tree .